zbouvier/SplattyBird-Tutorial/README.md

 ###Fixing jumping

-To fix this we need to edit the **src//systems/simulation/jump.js** system a bit, and now that we have platforms it makes sence to only let the player jump if the player is standing on top of a platform.
+To fix this we need to edit the **src//systems/simulation/jump.js** system a bit, and now that we have platforms it makes since to only let the player jump if the player is standing on top of a platform.
 Here is the code we use to add that feature and how the system should look after it is added:

 ```JavaScript
 "use strict";